FinReflectKG -- EvalBench: Benchmarking Financial KG with Multi-Dimensional Evaluation: Abstract

-The three extraction modes define different approaches to constructing knowledge graph triples.
-Single-pass uses a single LLM for both extraction and normalization.
-Multi-pass splits the task between two LLMs: one extracts triples, while the other normalizes them according to rubric parameters.
-Reflection employs an agentic, iterative workflow, where extraction and feedback loops refine triples until inconsistencies are resolved or a maximum iteration limit is reached.
 Across the three extraction modes, the task is to evaluate the quality of the candidate triples produced for each span $x$ with candidate set $T_x$.
 Evaluation is conducted along four complementary dimensions.
 First, \textbf{faithfulness} $F$ measures whether the content of a triple is factually grounded in the source text, without relying on world knowledge or bridging inferences.
 Second, \textbf{precision} $P$ assesses the clarity and specificity of triples, penalizing generic placeholders (e.g., “Company”) and imprecise expressions of quantities or dates.
 Third, \textbf{relevance} $R$ checks whether the triple contributes directly to the main theme of the source span rather than introducing tangential information.
-Finally, \textbf{comprehensiveness} $C$ is measured on a three-level ordinal scale (good, partial, bad) and it evaluates coverage at the chunk level, scoring how well the set of triples represents all atomic core facts.
+Finally, \textbf{comprehensiveness} $C$ is measured on a three-level scale (good, partial, poor) and it evaluates coverage at the chunk level, scoring how well the set of triples represents all atomic core facts.

 To aggregate results across the corpus, let $\mathcal{X}=\bigcup_{d\in\mathcal{D}}\mathcal{X}_d$ and $\mathcal{T}_{\text{all}}=\bigcup_{x\in\mathcal{X}}T_x$.
 Local binary metrics (faithfulness, precision, relevance) are micro-averaged: